tirumaleshn2458/House-Prices-forecast/README.md

 - The whole work-flow is based only on Prophet for training the data.
 - All jupyter notebooks contains python code only.

+**Files:-**
+- Jupyter notebook(.ipynb) files are stored in each folder separately for every county.
+- python(.py) file is in the main directory used to refer the possiblities of automation in a single function

 **Libraries used:**
 - Pandas [Visit documentation](https://pandas.pydata.org/docs/)
   - Data manipulation